 - On designated land** no permitted development for rear extensions of more than one storey; no cladding of the exterior; no side extensions.

 Please note: the permitted development allowances described here apply to houses not flats, maisonettes or other buildings.
 Where work is proposed to a Listed Building, Listed Building consent may be required.

 * The term original house means the house as it was first built or as it stood on 1 July 1948 (if it was built before that date).
 Although you may not have built an extension to the house, a previous owner may have done so.

-The council has eight weeks from the date of application to give you a decision before you have the right to appeal to the Secretary of State for Transport, Local Government and the Regions.
-However, appeals can take several months to decide and it may be quicker to reach agreement with the council.
+The council has eight weeks from the date of application to give you a decision before you have the right to appeal.
+However, appeals can take several months to decide, and it may be quicker to reach agreement with the council.

 If it becomes clear that planning consent is going to be difficult to obtain, it may be helpful to gain support from your local councillor who sits on the planning committee so that one person at least is briefed to support your application.
-In addition you would be best advised to consult an experienced architect or planning specialist, alternatively we may be able to help.
+In addition, you would be best advised to consult an experienced heritage planning specialist, which we can arrange for you.

 - Discuss your ideas informally first with the planning officer.

 - Produce drawings/plans and photographs.